 Furthermore, Microsoft doesn’t provide a native backup for Microsoft Office 365.
 As described in the above-mentioned link, the default retention periods are 30-180 days on average.
 This can lead to a lot of non-compliance with data retention regulations which can result in huge fines.

-Regulatory Compliance: Regulatory compliance, internal governance requirements, or litigation risks require organizations to preserve email and associated data in a discoverable form.
-All data in the system must be discoverable and none of it can be destroyed or altered.
+Regulatory compliance, internal governance requirements, or litigation risks require organizations to preserve email and associated data in a discoverable form.
+The system must ensure the discoverability of all data while preventing any destruction or alteration.
 The industry-standard term for this is “immutability.”

 When you do not comply with the above regulations, there will be a tremendous financial impact, regulatory fines, litigation expenses, security expenses, stock value loss, brand value loss, reputational damage, and customer turnover.
 Combined, the cost of data loss can run into millions of dollars, placing a burden on organizations and impacting their business.

-With this in mind, Secure backup is your last line of defense against Ransomeware attack!
-Therefore, protect your data by reducing the risk of compromise with a comprehensive data security today.
+With this in mind, Secure backup is your last line of defence against Ransomware attacks!
+Therefore, protect your data by reducing the risk of compromise with comprehensive data security today.

 If you decide to drill down on the different aspects/responsibilities associated with your M365 account, it becomes evident what the end user controls such as data and configuration, thus becoming responsible for any mistakes via administration (management).
 In the end, it is your DATA and it is your sole responsibility to protect it.